 ABRY is dedicated to supporting anti-oppression movements and often uses yoga spaces as a way to raise money, educate students about issues, and offer a place for our community to organize.
 ABRY teachers also dedicate at least one class, or the proceeds of a class, to an anti-oppression organization at least once a year.
-Below you will find some of the organizations that ABRY has partnered with.
+Below you will find a few of the organizations that ABRY has partnered with.

 The Florence Project is a 501(c)(3) nonprofit legal service organization providing free legal services to men, women, and unaccompanied children in immigration custody in Arizona.
 Although the government assists indigent criminal defendants and civil litigants through public defenders and legal aid attorneys, it does not provide attorneys for people in immigration removal proceedings.
 As a result, an estimated 86 percent of the detained people go unrepresented due to poverty.
 The Florence Project strives to address this inequity both locally and nationally through direct service, partnerships with the community, and advocacy and outreach efforts.
 The vision of the Florence Project is to ensure that all immigrants facing removal have access to counsel, understand their rights under the law, and are treated fairly and humanely.